codepod-io/user-study/Manual.md

 Special note for scope: if you want to "drag-to-select" a scope, you need to drag from outside into it.
 If you drag inside a scope, only inner nodes will be selected.

+### Resizing a pod

+You can resize the width of a pod by dragging at its right edge.
+The height is automatically adjusted based on content.

+A scope can be resized in all directions on all edges.

 ### Deleting a pod

 In the pod toolbar, there's a delete pod button to delete a pod.